-7.9.1 Policy DM10 (Waste Management) of the DMLDD advises that the Council will ensure that there is adequate provision for the storage and recycling of waste and that these facilities are fully integrated into design proposals.
-New developments will only be supported where:

-i) The siting or design of waste/recycling areas would not result in any adverse impact to residential or work place amenity ii) Waste/recycling areas can be easily accessed (and moved) by occupiers and by local authority/private waste providers iii) There would be no obstruction of pedestrian, cyclists or driver site lines

-- 7.9.2 Hertfordshire County Council's Minerals and Waste team have requested a Site Waste Management Plan be submitted to the LPA for approval, to ensure waste generated during the course of construction works is appropriately managed. - 7.9.3 In terms of refuse and recycling generated by the development once in operation, the submitted drawings show refuse and recycling storage facilities to be located adjacent to the eastern boundary of the site, adjacent to the boundary fence.
+- 7.9.1 Policy DM10 (Waste Management) of the DMLDD advises that the Council will ensure that there is adequate provision for the storage and recycling of waste and that these facilities are fully integrated into design proposals.
+New developments will only be supported where: - i) The siting or design of waste/recycling areas would not result in any adverse impact to residential or work place amenity - ii) Waste/recycling areas can be easily accessed (and moved) by occupiers and by local authority/private waste providers - iii) There would be no obstruction of pedestrian, cyclists or driver site lines - 7.9.2 Hertfordshire County Council's Minerals and Waste team have confirmed they support the proposal and request no conditions as part of the current application. - 7.9.3 In terms of refuse and recycling generated by the development once in operation, the submitted drawings show refuse and recycling storage facilities to be located adjacent to the eastern boundary of the site, adjacent to the boundary fence.
 Beyond this boundary fence is a footpath providing access to the narrow boat moorings, and beyond the footpath is the gardens serving neighbouring properties.
 The siting of the storage facilities is considered acceptable as it will not appear prominent in the locality or harm the amenities of neighbours.